 - Basic B.S.N.
 Sequence: Students must successfully complete Biology 205 and 206, Chemistry 105 and Psychology 101 with a minimum cumulative GPA of 2.75 on a 4.00 scale before beginning the nursing program.
 Successful completion of Biology 201 and Psychology 320 is required before progression to the second semester sophomore-level nursing courses; successful completion of Statistics 231 is required before enrollment in Nursing 360. - LPN to B.S.N.
 Sequence: Students must successfully complete Biology 201, 205 and 206; Chemistry 105; and Psychology 101 and 320 with a minimum cumulative GPA of 2.75 on a 4.00 scale before beginning the nursing program.
 Successful completion of Statistics 231 is also required prior to enrollment in Nursing 360. - ADN to B.S.N.
 Sequence: Students must successfully complete Biology 201, 205 and 206; Chemistry 105; Psychology 101 and 320; and Statistics 231 with a minimum cumulative GPA of 2.75 on a 4.00 scale before beginning the nursing program. - RN-with non-nursing baccalaureate degree or higher to M.S.N.
 Program.
-See options for registered nurses on page 90 and page 147.
+See options for registered nurses at the end of this section and in the Graduate-Post-Baccalaureate section of this catalog.